alexsederquest98/Quest/README.md

-# Quasar Engine
+# Quest Engine
-Quasar is a WIP 3D/2D game engine built in C++.
+Quest is a WIP 3D/2D game engine built in C++.

 _Based on [Hazel](https://github.com/TheCherno/Hazel/tree/master) by The Cherno from his game engine series on Youtube._
 ***
 ## Getting Started
-I recommend using Visual Studio 2022 as that is being used to develop Quasar.
+I recommend using Visual Studio 2022 as that is being used to develop Quest.
 It may work on other environments but it is not officially tested or verified.

 **1. Downloading the repository**
-Start with cloning the repository with `git clone --recursive https://github.com/alexsederquest98/QuasarEngine.git` The recursive cloning is necessary to add the 3rd-party library submodules.
+Start with cloning the repository with `git clone --recursive https://github.com/alexsederquest98/QuestEngine.git` The recursive cloning is necessary to add the 3rd-party library submodules.
 If you did not clone it recursively, you can get the submodules with `git submodule update --init` instead.

 **2. Setup the solution**